 - Sounds from Wi-Fi operations may be captured with built-in or external microphones.
-During sound recording, using the wireless communication function is not recommended. - When connecting an external microphone or headphones to the camera, be sure to insert the plug all the way in. - If AF operations are performed or you control the camera or lens during movie recording, the camera's built-in microphone may also record mechanical sounds of the lens or sounds of camera/lens operations.
-In this case, using an external microphone may reduce these sounds.
-If the sounds are still distracting with an external microphone, it may be more effective to remove the external microphone from the camera and position it away from the camera and lens. - Do not connect anything other than an external microphone to the camera's external microphone IN terminal. - Noise reduction is not applied to the audio played through headphones.
+During sound recording, using the wireless communication function is not recommended. - When connecting an external microphone or headphones to the camera, be sure to insert the plug all the way in. - The camera's built-in microphone will also record the operation sound and mechanical sound of the camera during shooting.
+Using Directional Stereo Microphone DM-E1 (sold separately) may reduce such sounds in the movie - Do not connect anything other than an external microphone to the camera's external microphone IN terminal. - Noise reduction is not applied to the audio played through headphones.
 Thus, the audio recorded with the movie will be different. - Do not change the [Sound recording] settings when listening with headphones.
 This may cause sudden loud output that may hurt your ears.

-- In [[本]] mode, the settings available for [Sound recording] are [On] or [Off].
+- In [(本)] mode, the settings available for [Sound recording] are [On] or [Off].
 Set to [On] for automatic adjustment of the recording level. - Audio is also output when the camera is connected to televisions via HDMI, except when [Sound rec.] is set to [Disable]. - The sound volume balance between L (left) and R (right) cannot be adjusted. - Sound is recorded at a 48 kHz/16-bit sampling rate.